takumin/sohinx-kvm-api/source/api/index.rst

 4.7 KVM_CREATE_VCPU
 --------------------------------------------------------------------------------

-Capability: basic
+:Capability:    basic
-Architectures: all
+:Architectures: all
-Type: vm ioctl
+:Type:          vm ioctl
-Parameters: vcpu id (apic id on x86)
+:Parameters:    vcpu id (apic id on x86)
-Returns: vcpu fd on success, -1 on error
+:Returns:       - vcpu fd on success
+                - -1 on error

 This API adds a vcpu to a virtual machine.
 No more than max_vcpus may be added.
 The vcpu id is an integer in the range [0, max_vcpu_id).